ganamir/MLDAAPP/README.md

  </details>

-  <h2> Model-Script Usage </h2>
+  <h2> Training & Running YOLOv8 </h2>
  <details>

 1. Copy the jupyter notebook that is associated with MLDAAPP into your own google colab drive.
    > ⚠️ Make sure to connect the GPU to reduce the time needed to train the custom model.
-At the top left corner click ``` Runtime > Change Runtime Time > Hardware accelerator ✔️GPU > GPU type: V100 ``` If you are using a paid google colab version, highly recommend using A100 GPU which significantly reduces the time needed to train the models.
+At the top left corner click ``` Runtime > Change Runtime Time > Hardware accelerator ✔️GPU > GPU type: V100 > Save > Connect ``` If you are using a paid google colab version, highly recommend using A100 GPU which significantly reduces the time needed to train the models.
 3. Run the first: "Install & Import all of dependancies and functions" code block without modyifing anything.
    > ⚠️ A google drive notification will pop-up, simply accept it and log-in to your google account for a massive quality of life improvement when dealing with large or small data-files.
 4. If used roboflow for annotating your training-data-set, import your training set into the training set block and run the commands.